mrymshbn/RLA-in-Opt/README.md

 # RLA-in-Opt
- Using Randomized Linear Algebra in Optimization
+ Using Randomized Linear Algebra in Optimization (Now Just for Testing)